shrish842/Synthetic-Health-Monitoring-Dataset/README.md

 # Synthetic-Health-Monitoring-Dataset

+📊 Dataset Overview

 A comprehensive synthetic health monitoring dataset featuring time-series health metrics for 100 patients, collected at 10-minute intervals.
 Ideal for healthcare-related machine learning applications such as anomaly detection, patient monitoring, and predictive analytics.
 Includes realistic anomalies to mimic real-world scenarios
-📊 Dataset Overview

-This dataset contains synthetic health metrics for 100 patients over a year, collected at 10-minute intervals.
-It simulates real-world healthcare scenarios by incorporating various health parameters and includes anomalies to mimic realistic patient monitoring conditions.

 🔗 View and Download the Dataset on Kaggle